deepak-madhukar/Lifestyle-Store/README.md

 - This is a Ecommerce websitte.
 This is personal project for brushingbup skills
 [Check it out](https://deepak-madhukar.github.io/Lifestyle-Store/).
-- feel free to use source code for your projects.You can download code by going to code in top right corner and thecn click on download zip.
+- feel free to use source code for your projects.To donload source code [click here](https://github.com/deepak-madhukar/Lifestyle-Store/archive/refs/heads/main.zip).